datasciencecampus/chrono_lens/scripts/gcloud/README.md

 This script downloads the list of camera IDs to be analysed, from the GCP project.

+This script downloads the list of camera IDs to be analysed, from the GCP project, and the list can then be used by `batch_process_images.py`.
+It accesses the bucket `sources-${PROJECT_ID}`, looking in the `analyse` folder for JSON files listing cameras to be processed.

+Command line options are:
+* `--cameras-to-analyse-file` filename of a JSON file to write camera IDs and image sources into
+* `--model-config-file` filename of a test file where to store the name of the model in use to analyse the images
+* `--JSON-private-key` JSON key from GCP with permission to invoke cloud functions in the named GCP project named cameras to process
+* `--gcp-region` Google Compute Platform region where your project is hosted (e.g. `europe-west2`)
+* `--gcp-project` name of your Google Compute Platform project
+* `--help` detailed help on each option, with default arguments listed

+The service account represented by the JSON file will need:
+* `storage/legacyBucketReader` and `storage/legacyObjectReader` on the `sources` bucket

+See the [Cloud README.md](cloud/README.md)  for further information;
+the Cloud setup scripts will create a service account with these permissions (`backfill-ne@...`).

 ## Launching the script

 Firstly, you will need to have a JSON format private key for a service account; we recommend you create